Michaelawilliams28/cuckoo-debian-install/README.md

   > hopefully cuckoo does intialize and shows welcome message.
 This will create the initial conf files.
   * Don't start cuckoo yet.
 Will still have a bit more to do.

 # Import ova Cuckoo Guest machine with VirtualBox
   ### I created a Windows 7 guest if you wanted the easy way.
-  > Box in a Box
   > cuckoo1.ova
   > https://mega.nz/file/9AB1XQJb#MZbHNuh3ofmqXQfpQwOg_YDv0lIuWywvAVSZGcgCvuY
   > Hash: SHA256 E:\cuckoo1.ova